HIPAA Breach Notification Deadline Calculator

 Notice to HHS: two very different deadlines

 Reporting to the Secretary of Health and Human Services, handled through the Office for Civil Rights breach portal, runs on one of two timelines depending entirely on that 500 threshold.
 For a breach affecting 500 or more individuals, 45 CFR 164.408(b) requires you to notify the Secretary contemporaneously with the notice to individuals and in no case later than 60 days after discovery.
-In practice organizations file the HHS report at the same time they send patient letters.
-These large breaches are then posted on the public HHS breach portal, the list often called the wall of shame, where they remain visible to patients, journalists, and competitors.
+HHS publishes information about reported breaches affecting 500 or more individuals on its breach portal.

-Business associates: a separate clock, usually a faster one
+Business associates: a separate clock that a contract may shorten

 If you are a business associate rather than a covered entity, your obligation is different and the calculator reflects it.
 Under 45 CFR 164.410, a business associate that discovers a breach of unsecured protected health information must notify the covered entity, without unreasonable delay and no later than 60 days after discovery.
 The notice must identify each individual whose information was or is believed to have been involved, to the extent possible, and provide the other information the covered entity needs to make its own notifications.
 The business associate generally does not notify patients, HHS, or the media directly; it hands the covered entity what it needs to do so.